 When I realized that I took a wrong step there, my Mac went into the offline mode from the iCloud account.
 After a few days, my lost Mac came back online with a different name (Angel’s Mac).
 When I saw a different name on my Mac, I realized that he is not going to return my Mac.
 I sent another signal to erase Mac data, and I’m still not sure whether it worked or not.

 Meanwhile, I filed a complaint and completed all legal formalities.
 That’s all; I had Mac last found location, Mac Serial Number, and UID number, none of these were helpful to track back my lost Mac.

 I bought a new Mac after two years, and I implemented the following steps to protect my Mac from any potential theft.
 I listed all those steps here and I encourage you to follow these free tips to secure your Mac.

 Set Up An Open Guest Account

-When you setup Mac first time, setup an account for you and a different guest account without a password.
+When you set up Mac first time, create an account for you and a different guest account without a password.
 This guest account will be the only place where the thief can immediately tend to access a stolen Mac.
 This Mac guest account allows changing the Wi-Fi network without an admin password.
 Trust me.
-This internet connection is the only solution for your tracking software to connect Mac and share thief’s information to you by email or message.
+This internet connection is the only solution for your tracking software to connect Mac and share thief’s information with you by email or message.

 On Mac OS, you can easily add a guest account.
 Go to System Preferences > Users & Groups > Unlock Paddle Lock > Click Add + .
 There is a KB article from Apple to set up users on MAC.

 Custom Lock Screen Message